NXPNFCProject/NFC_NCIHAL_docs/CTS_VTS_Readme.txt

 II.
 For following test case to check the overflow handling in MW, set DEFAULT_AID_ROUTE to 0x02(UICC) or 0x01(eSE) in config
         1.Large number of AIDs

+This will modify the default AID route location.
+To revert to original configuration, make sure the services causing the overflow are removed by completing the testcase and then invoke  NxpNfcAdapter.DefaultRouteSet to original route location

 -----------------------------------
 Execution of VTS Tests